 The Protestant Community provides regular weekly worship service, bible studies, times of prayer, and other programming to enrich the spiritual life of students and expand intellectual endeavors beyond the classroom.
 Our programs are open to the Wesleyan and Middletown communities.

-ECUMENICAL WORSHIP (aka Community Dinner)
+ECUMENICAL WORSHIP (aka Community Dinner) - Last gathering of the semester is on November 24.

 5:00 - 6:30pm